Trading Education

 Confusing V-bottomsIndicates panic, not accumulationTrade only smooth U-shapes

-Early EntryPattern not confirmed yetWait for candle close above BO
+Early entryPattern not confirmed yetWait for candle close above breakout

-Handle Too DeepSellers still in controlSkip if > 1/3 of cup depth
+Handle too deepSellers still in controlSkip if handle drifts below cup midpoint

-No Stop LossControlled trade becomes disasterPlace SL below handle low
+No stop lossControlled trade becomes disasterPlace stop below handle low

 • Evaporating Volume: Breakout candle has no follow-through volume in the next 2-3 candles.
 A “low volume” climb is prone to collapse.